steriospydev/Skroutz-Price-Comparison/README.md

 ## Brief Summary
-Track prices on an online marketplaces
+Track prices on an online marketplace
 ## Features:
  - Retrieve info from a product's detail page given as a list of URLs
  - Save prices in JSON format